M4A to MP3

 Why M4A and MP3 are not the same thing

 M4A is Apple's preferred audio format: it stores AAC-encoded audio inside an MP4 container.
 AAC and MP3 are entirely different codecs — there is no lossless stream copy between them.
 Converting M4A to MP3 requires decoding the AAC audio and re-encoding it as MP3.
-That is what this tool does, using the LAME encoder at a VBR quality-2 preset, which lands around 192 kbps.
+That is what this tool does, using the LAME encoder at a VBR quality-2 preset (~192 kbps).
 At that bitrate the re-encoding step adds no perceptible quality loss for speech, podcasts, or most music.
+The trade is intentional: AAC is more efficient than MP3 at the same bitrate, but MP3 plays absolutely everywhere — every car stereo, every old phone, every basic MP3 player, every podcast host.
+For maximum compatibility you give up a small amount of efficiency.

 Where M4A files come from

 You will find M4A in several Apple workflows: Voice Memos exports from iPhone, audio recordings made in QuickTime Player, GarageBand project exports, iTunes-purchased tracks from the DRM-free era (post-2009), and podcast feeds that publish AAC enclosures.
-The format sounds excellent and is efficient, but it is not universally supported — older car stereos, some podcast apps, and many basic MP3 players will not open it.
+The format sounds excellent and is efficient, but older car stereos, some podcast apps, and many basic MP3 players will not open it.
 Converting to MP3 trades a small amount of efficiency for near-universal playback compatibility.

 Common questions